kavabunga/goodfood-frontend/CONTRIBUTE.md

 >
 > chore: update file with version

-## &nbsp;

----

-## 🟢 kebab-case for File and Folder Names
+## kebab-case for File and Folder Names

 MacOS has a case-insensitive file system, so MyComponent.js and myComponent.js are the same.
 Git didn't recognize the change, but the CI on GitHub used a Linux image, which is case-sensitive, causing issues.

-While this may appear to be ok, there is a danger down the track, when you come to deploy to your Linux machine with a case-sensitive file system.
+While this may appear to be ok, there is a danger down the track when you deploy to your Linux machine with a case-sensitive file system.

 On your Mac (or PC), you can import a file with a slightly incorrect filename, like this:

 > import MyWidget from './myWidget'

-Notice the my in ./myWidget.
+Notice the "my" in "./myWidget".
 This will work ok, but when you deploy, it will fail.
-These kinds of errors are difficult to find and fix, and you are usually under pressure to get things working, so are perhaps not as calm as you should be.
+These kinds of errors are difficult to find and fix, and you are usually under pressure to get things working, so you are perhaps not as calm as you should be.

-To avoid this problem, it's better to make ALL filenames/foldernames are lower case, and use kebab-case, which makes it easy to read.
+To avoid this problem, it's better to make ALL filenames/foldernames lowercase and use kebab-case, which makes it easy to read.

 > ❗ instead of MyComponent.js, write my-component.js.